sait-wbdv/winter-2021/_posts/2021-03-26-wp-install-tour.md

             - [Page Templates](https://developer.wordpress.org/themes/template-files-section/page-template-files/)
                 - [Custom Templates](https://developer.wordpress.org/themes/template-files-section/page-template-files/#creating-a-custom-page-template-for-one-specific-page)
                 - [Template Partials](https://developer.wordpress.org/themes/template-files-section/partial-and-miscellaneous-template-files/#content-slug-php)
-            - Note: Template pages overide custom pages
+            - Note: Template pages override custom pages

 ---

-## Open lab-time
+## Review and Assignment 4 Answer Key
+- Tony needs an example project from Assignment 3.
+Post your Heroku link and GH repo in the chat if you'd like Tony to make an example of you.

 ---

-### Tony's goals for Lab-Time

----
-{% endcomment %}

 ## Dailies
-- Submit today's Codepen/repo/gist to the Dailies section (in Assessments) in Brightspace.
+- No Daily for today.